 Step-By-Step: Applying For a Stafford Loan

 1. Fill out the FAFSA AND complete a Federal Direct Stafford Loan Application either electronically in Word or print and complete the PDF.
 You can email the application as an attachment to Katharine Linnehan or mail to the address on the form.

 FAFSA Tips: the Title IV school code (Section H) is 002133 and all graduate students are considered independent and do not need to provide their parents’ financial information.
-Master’s and Ph.D. students may request up to $20,500 in Stafford Loans per year and Post-Baccalaureate students may request up to $12,500 per year.
+Master’s and Ph.D. students may request up to $20,500 in Stafford Loans per year and Post-Baccalaureate students may request up to $12,500 in their first year only.

 2. After submitting the FAFSA, the Department of Education will send you a Student Aid Report (SAR).
 When the SAR arrives, carefully check it for accuracy and make any necessary corrections.
-The GSAS will receive this information electronically.
+The GSAS office will receive this information electronically.

 3. If you are selected for verification, you may be asked to complete additional paperwork or submit supporting documentation such as proof of citizenship or income tax forms.
 You will be notified by the GSAS Office should you be required to do so.

-5. Once you have been approved for Stafford Loans, the GSAS Office will send an award letter to you outlining the amount and disbursement schedule for your Stafford Loans.
+5. Once you have been approved for a Stafford Loan, the GSAS Office will send a loan letter to you outlining the amount and disbursement schedule for your Stafford Loan.